Vedam23/CMOS-Circuit-Design-and-SPICE-Simulation-using-SKY130-VSD-IAT-Workshop/README.md

 **Lab Output:**
 <img width="1852" height="907" alt="Screenshot from 2025-08-19 21-35-39" src="https://github.com/user-attachments/assets/92a3d154-1147-4e71-a79f-0e4cafac9fcc" />
 <img width="1847" height="934" alt="Screenshot from 2025-08-19 21-45-58" src="https://github.com/user-attachments/assets/c64a4db0-ca8e-4cf3-bf3f-93fd69be07d3" />
+To observe the value of Id, left click on the curve on the point to be observed.
+Now on the terminal window, some values of x0 and y0 should appear.
+The value of Id corresponds to the value of y0 in Amperes.

 # Day 2 – Velocity Saturation & CMOS Inverter VTC